abdelrahmanelmarakby/flutter_shortcut_package/README.md

 ## Features

 * 1-custom `text` widget to ease its usage
-* 2- custom `text field` widget with cool validation UI
+* 2- custom `text field` widget with cool validation
 * 3-super cool animated `splash screen`
-* 4- easy to use `geolocator` location service
+* 4- easy to use `geolocator` and `connectivity` service in one line
-* 5- dart extension to convert default colors to hex colors
+* 5- Super useful `extensions`.
-* 6-dynamic theme with persistence that can be implemented in 1 min
+* 6-dynamic theme with persistence that can be implemented in 1 min (coming soon)
-* 7-the easiest localization implementation
+* 7-the easiest localization implementation (coming soon)
 * 8-credit card widget
+* 9-Animated `ProductCard` widget
+* 10- 2 awesome Animated `NavBars` widgets and easy to use
+* many validators to use

 ## Getting started